Cookie Consent by Free Privacy Policy website Partners and Stakeholders | TAFISA

 Knowledge Centre for Sport & Physical Activity Netherlands

 Knowledge Centre for Sport & Physical Activity Netherlands (Kenniscentrum Sport & Bewegen in Dutch) aims to strengthen the impact of sport through better use of knowledge and to increase the level of knowledge about sport and physical activity.
-Kenniscentrum Sport & Bewegen is both a member and partner of TAFISA, most notably hosting the 23rd TAFISA World Congress in 2013 (at the time the organization was known as NISB).
+Kenniscentrum Sport & Bewegen is both a member and partner of TAFISA, most notably hosting the 23rd TAFISA World Congress in 2013 (at the time the organisation was known as NISB).

 African Union Sport Council Region5 (AUSC Region5)

 The African Union Sport Council Region 5 (AUSC Region 5) is the sports arm of the African Union, in the southernmost tip of Africa.
-Its main aim is to use sports to achieve peace, integration, and unity in Region 5's ten countries, using sport as a vehicle to encourage people to develop and come together irrespective of color, economic status, political beliefs, class, or gender.
+Its main aim is to use sports to achieve peace, integration, and unity in Region 5's ten countries, using sport as a vehicle to encourage people to develop and come together irrespective of colour, economic status, political beliefs, class, or gender.

 Foundation for Sport, Development, and Peace (FSDP)